javadiscord/java-discord-api/mocks/README.md

 ## Leveraging Discord's OpenAPI Spec
 Within this repository, we use the capabilities of Imposter by utilizing Discord's OpenAPI spec to automatically generate test endpoints.
-These endpoints serve as assets for composing integration tests for our bot.
+These endpoints serve as assets for composing integration tests for our framework.

 ## Getting Started